apache/fury-site/docs/guide/dart/schema-metadata.md

 For ordinary inheritance, metadata stays with the storage declaration and is applied when any concrete annotated child discovers that field.
 A child redeclaration does not replace or merge the ancestor field's metadata.
+See [Struct Inheritance](inheritance.md) for inherited-field inclusion rules.

 The same annotations apply to fields in an
 [external structural serializer declaration](external-types.md).